MARKET OVERVIEW

 1.3 The foie gras market in France

-Key figures for the market in France
+Key market figures for France

-Main export customer countries France, ****, in % Source: ****
+Main export customer countries France, ****, in Source: ****

 1.4 The impact of the Covid-19 crisis on the foie gras market